Making Strides Against Gastric Cancer

 November is Gastric Cancer Awareness Month.

-Stomach or gastric cancer is a disease in which cancer cells form in the lining of the stomach.
+Stomach cancer, also known as gastric cancer, is a disease in which cancer cells form in the lining of the stomach.
 The wall of the stomach is made up of three layers of tissue: the mucosal layer, the muscularis layer, and the serosal layer.
 Stomach cancer begins in the cells lining the mucosal layer and spreads through the outer layers as it grows.

 Most stomach cancers – about 90 percent – are adenocarcinomas, cancers that form in mucus-secreting glands.
 About 5 percent of them are lymphomas, cancers that form in the immune system.
 Additionally, some stomach tumors are of the

 carcinoid type, a slow-growing type of neuroendocrine cancers.